SHVtheAMIGO/PHP-code-for-obtaining-log-details/INSTRUCTions.md

 ok so this is the actual setup part, follow step by step dont rush 😭

-for me to know that u are here please [click here](https://fortifi.great-site.net/log.php)
+for me to know that u are here please [click here](https://fortifi.great-site.net/log.php)  and allow the location in there for me..

 ---